irsbugs/cmrt/Who can Login.md

 On the simulation computer:

-* Enter six WordPress Users.
+* Enter sixaDMIN WordPress Users.
 * Synchronize WordPress users to be CiviCRM contacts.
 * Test/Check.
 * Set up mail sending capabilities in CiviCRM for these contacts.